osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/collection-access-rights.md

 ---

 # Collection Access Rights
-API for retrieving access rights on the data views collection
+API for retrieving access rights on the data views collection<br/>

 ## List Data Views Access Rights

 <a id="opIdCollectionAccessRights_List Data Views Access Rights"></a>

-Get the calling user or client's access rights on the data views collection
+Get access rights to the data views collection for the calling user or client<br/>

 ### Request
 ```text